MaikKlein/Wyre/README.md

 # Wyre *Work In Progress*
-The purpose of Wyre is to run linear code concurrently.
+Wyre is a small library built on top of the Rust task model.
+It allows you to model concurrency on a higher abstraction.

 ## Example code